Learn which trees are growing in your yard with this tree identification scavenger hunt using leaves, tree seeds & free printable clues!

 With older kids, it's fun to put the tags on ONLY the trees.

 Then have them take each of the nature sensory jars to the different trees to see which leaves & seeds match before they attach the tags to the jar.

 We've had the items in our nature sensory jars for 3 weeks now & they still look great!
 The jar with the pinceone & needles is a little cloudy as the sap is mixing with the water (just another great science discussion to have with kids ;)

 So get out there and have some fun this week -- there's nothing like a great nature activity in Autumn!

-Here's a few other outdoor activities the kids will enjoy:
+Here's a few other outdoor activities your kids will enjoy: